avdpunks/avdpunks.github.io/_posts/_draft/2023-02-05-AVDxDeallocateSessionHosts.markdown

 ![This image shows the function run.ps1 logs](/assets/img/2023-01-06/2023-01-06-019.png)

-> **WARNING**: When you start this task, the system shuts down immediately.
+> **Warning**: When you start this task, the system shuts down immediately.
 Before testing, make sure that all your configuration and work is saved.

 The following PowerShell script lines create the scheduled task described above.